MaxBarrera2148/maxb-cv-blog/content/posts/2016-01-09-trello-plus-gtd-equals-trello-bookmark.md

 With nearshore development, you can maintain close control of your projects.
 Your partner is nearby allowing you to communicate clearly and collaborate in real-time.

-You can say that with nearshore development you get thebest of both worlds.
+You can say that with nearshore development you get the best of both worlds.
 You see significant cost benefits without sacrificing efficiency or compromising on quality.

 Interested in working with skilled nearshore development talent?
 Learn about our **[nearshore staff augmentation services](https://www.bluecoding.com/nearshore-staff-augmentation-services)**.